svenuscf/ansible-cisco-upgrade/README.md

     - ../group_vars/catalyst_vars.yaml
 ```

-4. Test playbooks by using ```show-version.yaml```.
-Commands as below: (Note that ansible-vault will prompt for vault password if any of the variable files or playbooks are ansible-vault encrypted.)
+4. Test **SSH** Connectivity

+Before running any upgrade playbooks, it’s recommended to test the SSH connection from the Ansible host to the target devices by running the **show-version.yaml** playbook.
 ```
    ansible-playbook -i ansible_hosts --ask-vault-pass show-version.yaml
 ```
-   (omit --ask-vault-pass if ansible-vault is not in used)  OR to run the real playbooks:
+(Use --ask-vault-pass if any of the files are encrypted with ansible-vault.)

+5. Upload the Firmware File

+Download the required firmware image and place it in the **images/** directory on your Ansible host.
+Verify the MD5 checksum of the image before uploading it to the devices.

+6. Execute the Upgrade Playbooks

+Run the playbooks in sequence:
 ```
 ansible-playbook -i ansible_hosts Catalyst_Install_Mode/cleanup-flash.yaml
 ```

-5. Download required firmware file and upload to the Ansible host (assuming SCP will be used to transfer file from host to devices),
-and put it under the **images/** sub-directory.
-It is assumed that before uploading the firmware to devices, the image should be verified with MD5 checksum against the published value on Cisco site.

-6. Deploy the upgrade by running the sequence of playbooks listed above.
+Once the flash is cleared, proceed with the image upload, verification, and activation.

 ## Contributor